SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 Periodically update the dependencies list:
 ```
-conda list --export > environment.export.txt
+conda list --export > config/environment.export.txt
 ```
-(We update the less-detailed `environment.yaml` manually when we install a new package.)
+(We update the less-detailed `config/environment.yaml` manually when we install a new package.)

-Almost all dependencies are listed in `environment.export.txt`, which will be installed by conda when you create the environment.
+Almost all dependencies are listed in `config/environment.export.txt`, which will be installed by conda when you create the environment.
 The exception to this is the `mothur` program -- we're using a different versoin than what's currently available in the bioconda channel.
 If you're a member of the Schloss Lab and you're running this analysis on Flux, you can use the mothur binary here: `/nfs/turbo/schloss-lab/bin/mothur-1.42.0/mothur`.
 Otherwise, [download the precompiled binary](https://github.com/mothur/mothur/releases) or